posit-marketing/automated-survey-reporting/README.md

 # Automated survey reporting with googlesheets4, pins, and R Markdown

 Welcome to the automated survey reporting repository.
-We will walk through this workflow in an upcoming [RStudio Blog](https://www.rstudio.com/blog/) post.
+We walk through this workflow in an RStudio Blog post, [Automated Survey Reporting With googlesheets4, pins, and R Markdown](https://www.rstudio.com/blog/automated-survey-reporting/).

 ![Cycle of ETL, create report, publish report, and refresh data with related packages underneath](cycle.png)